 We always liked our gardens; even when we moved our family to different places and dealt with Pete’s job travels.
 We treated our houses like investments but we planted each garden as if we were going to stay forever.

 We wonder how those gardens are doing now.
-We retired and moved to South Florida.
+Recently, we retired and moved to South Florida.
 We became Master Gardeners.
 A great education, and interesting volunteer work.
 We can do a little good.
 We have a list of English gardens we want to see.
 It’s been a hot summer for them.
-In Florida we all live in two seasons, wet and dry.
+In Florida, we all live in two seasons, wet and dry.
 The Brits are not used to hot and dry, but, so far, it looks like they coped pretty well.

 There is a coffee bar beside the glass plant houses, we watch the punters on the Cherwell river.
-One is precariously holding a baby, a sight that almost makes us drop the coffees!
-Several of these greenhouses were featured in murder mysteries that we read or watched on TV.
-No bodies today.
+One is precariously holding a baby, a sight that almost makes us drop the coffee!
+Several of these greenhouses were featured in murder mysteries that we read or watched on TV; No bodies today!